fac/harness-deploy-action/README.md

 ### error

-If the harness API returned and error it will be in this output.
+If the harness API returned an error, it will be in this output.
 ## Environment Variables

 None.